 Agents are plugins for the JVM.
 For example, JRebel is an agent that enables hot-code reloading.

-Each distribution of Java includes a Java Virtual Machine (JVM), and a Java Developers Kit (JDK) which provides the tools and class libraries.
-Compatibility tests verify whether distribution comply with Java standards.
+Each distribution of Java includes a Java Virtual Machine (JVM), and a Java Developers Kit (JDK), which provides the tools and class libraries.
+Compatibility tests verify whether a distribution complies with Java standards.

 Android uses the Java language, but Android software development kits (SDKs) are not fully compatible with Java standards.